vanjoe/ORCA/README.md

 The Processor is interrupted by an external interrupt on line *n* if and only if the `MIE` bit of the `MSTATUS` CSR is 1 and bit *n* of the `MEIMASK` CSR is set to 1.
+Interrupts are level sensitive and active high; as such it is the responsibility of the interrupt handler to clear the interrupt (generally by communicating with the responsible peripherial over memory-mapped I/O) before re-enabling the `MIE` bit.
+If the interrupt line is still high when the `MIE` bit is reset (typically via a mret instruction) then the interrupt will be immediately taken again.

 If interrupts are not enabled (`ENABLE_EXT_INTERRUPTS` is set to 0 or `ENABLE_EXCEPTIONS` is set to 0) then `MEIMASK` and `MEIPEND` will both be read only and return 0.